 How we can help

-Book an appointment with either your child’s class teacher or any member of the Senior Management Team if you have any concerns about your child and their attendance at school.
+Book an appointment with either your child’s class teacher or the Headteacher if you have any concerns about your child and their attendance at school.
 Alternatively, you can contact an Education Welfare Officer (EWO) through the school, or through one of the District Teams.

 Please read the following documents for further Information –